majianjia/QingStation/doc/ota.md

 ### Finishing the update

-Once all the firmware is transferred completed, QingStation make an software reset and handover to the bootloader to update the firmware.
+Once all the firmware is transferred completed, application destroys its own tag to mark the firmware invalid.
+Then it makes an software reset and handover to the bootloader.

 The bootloader will read the tags especially the MD5 checksum.
 It will perform a MD5 checksum through the Application and OTA space, and it will compare the MD5 with those tag.

+Once the bootloader checks and finds out that application space is invalid and OTA is valid, it will copy the firmware from OTA space to Application space.
-When the OTA is good and its version > the version in the current Application space, it will perform an update. (copy OTA to application).
+Or when both firmware are good and but OTA version > application version, it will also perform an update. (copy OTA to application).

 ## Performance